 Once you know how much you can afford, and the type of vehicle you need, you’ll need to determine how you’ll pay for your new car.

 Get pre-approved: if you are pre-approved, it’s a huge benefit to you as you shop.
 Knowing exactly what you qualify for will help you to hone in on the vehicle that fits your budget.
 You’ll know what the highest monthly payment will be based on the amount of your pre-approval.
 But, buyer beware…just because you’re pre-approved for an amount doesn’t mean that you can afford the payment.
 Be sure to do your research ahead of time to really figure out what monthly payment you can afford, and then stick to that number.
 Getting stuck with an auto loan payment that’s too high for your budget is never fun.
-You can get pre-approved easily with Rivermark by applying online, or you can finance through Rivermark right at the dealership via the CUDL program.
+You can get pre-approved easily with Rivermark by applying online.
 Rivermark financing is great, because rates are low and there’s no early-payment penalty.
 That’s another benefit of being a Rivermark member—we’re member-owned and not-for-profit, so the profits that we earn are turned back into better rates, products, and services for our members.

 Rivermark also offers help if you’re a first-time buyer.
 There are other first-time buyer programs out there, but as a Rivermark member you’ll most likely pay less with our program.
 We can help you through the entire process, so get in touch with us if you’re looking for some extra help so you get the best vehicle for the price you can afford.